Why is it important to calculate the remaining battery capacity as accurately as possible?

 Monitoring of the Battery: Current Method and Voltage Method

-TI capitalises on the potentials of the current method and voltage method in the creation of next-generation power monitoring algorithm.
+TI capitalizes on the potentials of the current method and voltage method in the creation of next-generation power monitoring algorithm.
 The company has cautiously considered this seems natural, but hitherto involved scheme: combining current and voltage methods to use the most prominent method in different situations.
-As a result of the precise correlation between open circuit voltage and SOC, this method can achieve correct SOC estimation without load and power supply in relaxation state.
-Furthermore, the method also makes it convenient to find the exact “starting position” of the Soc by utilising the non-working period (any battery-powered device will have a working period).
-This method discards the need for self-discharge correction in the absence of a working period, as the device can recognise the precise SOC when it is connected.
+As a result of the precise correlation between the open-circuit voltage and SOC, this method can achieve correct SOC estimation without load and power supply in a relaxation state.
+Furthermore, the method also makes it convenient to find the exact “starting position” of the Soc by utilizing the non-working period (any battery-powered device will have a working period).
+This method discards the need for self-discharge correction in the absence of a working period, as the device can recognize the precise SOC when it is connected.
 When the device is in operational mode, and the battery is loaded, the current integration method is alternatively used.
 The method does not require complex and imprecise compensation for pressure drop under load since the Coulomb meter number (coulomb-counting) has been tracking the changes of the SOC from the beginning of the process.

 Can this Method Also be Used to Update the Charge Completely?

 Yes!
 The method can be used to update the charge.
 Depending on the percentage of the SOC used before the load, the SOC after the load (both are obtained by voltage measurements in a relaxation state), and the amount of charge transmitted between the two.
-Therefore, there is easy determination of the total power that corresponds to the SOC change in the case of a specific charge change.
-However, this can be achieved in spite of of-the amount of transmission, the starting condition (without full charge).
+Therefore, there is the easy determination of the total power that corresponds to the SOC change in the case of a specific charge change.
+However, this can be achieved in spite of the of-the amount of transmission, the starting condition (without full charge).

 This eliminates the need to update the charge under some special considerations.
 Thus it helps in mitigating another weakness of the current integration algorithm.
 This method does not only proffer a solution to the challenges of SOC, but it also avoids the effect of battery impedance, and it is used to achieve other purposes.
 This method allows you to update the total amount of power that corresponds to the “no-load” condition, such as the maximum possible charge that can be used.
 As a result of the reduction in IR, the power under zero load will also reduce, and the time to reach the end-voltage value is reduced when the load occurs.
 If the impedance relationship between the SOC and the temperature is known, there is a possibility to determine when the terminal voltage can be reached under the observed load and temperature based on a simple model.

 Nevertheless, as mentioned earlier, the impedance depends on the battery and increases rapidly as the battery ages and the charge and discharge times increase.
 Therefore, storing it in the database is of no importance.
-In an attempt to provide a solution to this challenge, TI has designed a type of IC which can realise real-time impedance measurement, while real-time measurement can keep the database continuously updated.
-This offers a solution to the differences between the impedance of the battery and the ageing of the battery.
+In an attempt to provide a solution to this challenge, TI has designed a type of IC that can realize real-time impedance measurement, while real-time measurement can keep the database continuously updated.
+This offers a solution to the differences between the impedance of the battery and the aging of the battery.
 The constant updating of impedance data makes it possible to predict the voltage situation under the specified load accurately.

-In several scenarios, the method can be utilised to facilitate the reduction of the estimated error rate of electricity consumption to less than 1%, and, most importantly, to achieve high accuracy throughout the life cycle of the battery.
+In several scenarios, the method can be utilized to facilitate the reduction of the estimated error rate of electricity consumption to less than 1%, and, most importantly, to achieve high accuracy throughout the life cycle of the battery.

 Another advantage of the adaptive algorithm is Plug and play.
 The implementation of the algorithm does not need to describe the relationship between impedance and Soc and temperature of the database, because this data will be obtained through real-time measurement.
-The database for self-discharge correction is no longer needed, but there is still a need to define a database of open circuit voltages and SOC (including temperature) relationships.
+The database for self-discharge correction is no longer needed, but there is still a need to define a database of open-circuit voltages and SOC (including temperature) relationships.

 However, this relationship is obtained by the chemical properties of the positive and negative polar system, and not by the specific design factors of the battery model (e.g. electrolyte, separator, the thickness of active material, and additive).
 Since most battery manufacturers use the same active materials (LiCoO2 and graphite), their V (soc,t) relationships are the same.

 Whenever the voltage of the batteries manufactured by different manufacturers especially in cases of zero load is compared, it can be inferred that their voltage value is very close to the deviation of 5mV.
-Also in the worst case scenario, the SOC error is only 1.5%.
+Also in the worst-case scenario, the SOC error is only 1.5%.
 The development of a new battery necessitates the creation of a new database, unlike the hundreds of databases that are now used for different battery models.
 This ensures the implementation of the Power meter solution in different devices and the database does not rely on the batteries used.
 It is not necessary to reprogram even the batteries manufactured by different manufacturers.
-In this way, the realisation of the battery monitoring IC Plug and Play precision and reliability also improved accordingly.
+In this way, the realization of the battery monitoring IC Plug and Play precision and reliability also improved accordingly.